run-ai/docs/docs/admin/runai-setup/config/org-cert.md

 ## Control-Plane Installation

-* Create the runai-backend namespace if it does not exist.
+* Create the `runai-backend` namespace if it does not exist.
-* Add the public key to the `runai-backend` namespace
+* Add the public key to the `runai-backend` namespace:
 ```
 kubectl -n runai-backend create secret generic runai-ca-cert \
     --from-file=runai-ca.pem=<ca_bundle_path>